hercule115/myMMS/README.md

 Get tides from **Mauritius Météorological Service**

-The goal of this tool is to retrieve the tides information provided by metservice.intnet.mu.
+The goal of this tool is to retrieve the tides information provided by http://metservice.intnet.mu.
-Results are provided as a JSON entity.
+Results are provided as a JSON entity containing the following information:

+- Date,
+- 1st High Tide Time,
+- 1st High Tide Height,
+- 2nd High Tide Time,
+- 2nd High Tide Height,
+- 1st Low Tide Time,
+- 1st Low Tide Height,
+- 2nd Low Tide Time,
+- 2nd Low Tide Height

 2 modes are available:
 - Local/Standalone mode: You run the tool locally from the system it is installed on.
 If no date is provided on the command line, today's tides are provided.